gilbertchen/duplicacy/README.md

 ## Performance Comparison with Other Backup Tools

 Duplicacy is not only more feature-rich but also faster than other backup tools.
 The following table lists the running times in seconds of backing up the [Linux code base](https://github.com/torvalds/linux) using Duplicacy and 3 other tools.
-Clearly Duplicacy is the faster by a comfortable margin.
+Clearly Duplicacy is the fastest by a significant margin.

 |                    |   Duplicacy  |   restic   |   Attic    |  duplicity  |